 To learn even more about managing remote teams and keeping employees working at home highly engaged, download our ebook now.

 To diversify your rewards and recognition program, you can also try:

 Perks and Benefits: Non-monetary benefits seem to have even more impact on employees than cash prizes.
 Offering gift cards or coupons for their favorite brand adds a personal touch to the rewards program.
-Benefits on specific brands, restaurants, eCommerce platforms, fitness centers, and digital rewards are good places to start.
+Benefits on specific brands, restaurants, eCommerce multi vendor marketplaces, fitness centers, and digital rewards are good places to start.

 Anniversary/Festival Incentives: Gifts for anniversaries is how the company can demonstrate their appreciation for the employee’s tenure.
 Gifts on festive occasions such as birthdays, festivals, and the birth of children also add a thoughtful, personal touch.